She Who Is Alive

-The English language version of YKCYC below, on the lives and stories of the OBERIU, especially Daniil Kharms, libretto by VADA, presented at Dance Mission Theater San Francisco in March of 2015.
+The English language version of YKCYC (below), on the lives and stories of the OBERIU, especially Daniil Kharms, libretto by VADA, presented at Dance Mission Theater San Francisco in March of 2015 and again at Oakland Metro in the fall of 2016.
 Score is here and the libretto is here.

 A Woman is Alive

 The Knife Thrower

 Four simple short works for piano.
 The score is here.
 As I was just telling Beth Levin a few minutes ago, there are few dynamics and few indications of tempo, but they are flexible.
 I personally played the first piece moving the soft pedal very slowly, and in synchronization with my own small dynamic movements, giving the feel of an organ crescendo pedal.
 The third piece can be even slower than indicated, and quieter, and una corda.
 The last should have some frenzy, wide dynamics fine, a caesura before the change to the soft part.

 Lights Beneath My Skin